gerassimosg/h0t_d0g/README.md

 The design also features a custom Raspberry Pi hat that includes a button for triggering the camera module, and an OLED screen, LEDs, buzzers and vibrational motors for indication.

-This is an example of [simultaneous invention](https://en.wikipedia.org/wiki/Multiple_discovery)
+Yes, we are aware this device is similar to a bit from [Silicon Valley](https://www.youtube.com/watch?v=ACmydtFDTGs&ab_channel=HBO).
+Consider this another beautiful example of [simultaneous invention](https://en.wikipedia.org/wiki/Multiple_discovery).
+A demo of our device can be seen here.